mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Server states also need to be set manually in MaxCtrl.
 These steps are *not* required for MariaDB 10.3, since its implementation is more flexible and allows both PROXY-headered and headerless connections from a proxy-enabled IP.

-### `authenticator`

-The authenticator module to use.
-Each protocol module defines a default authentication module which is used if no `authenticator` parameter is found from the configuration.

-### `authenticator_options`

-Removed feature.
-Only client authenticator modules have options, in the listener definition.
-Server authenticator options in the config file are ignored.

 ### `disk_space_threshold`